The linker shows the sequence of your tracks, for every channel, as well as the height of each of them.

 A track can be filled in any purpose you want: it can be a bass line, a melody, drums, or a mix of all of this (after all, we only have three channels!).
 It is also possible for a pattern to reference the same track as many times as you want.
 No need to copy/paste tracks that sound the same!
 This both saves memory and your time.

 The height means how many lines there are in this pattern.
 The default value is 64 (&40), musically meaning 4 measures for a 4/4 music.
 A pattern height can be up to 128 lines.
-An important note is that a pattern be shorter than the tracks it contains: only a subset of it will be heard.
+An important note is that if a pattern is shorter than the tracks it contains, only a subset of it will be heard.